 Iggie sauntered over to help her begrudgingly.
 He walked past her and wedged as much of his skinny frame as possible between the soda machine and the wall.
 The darn thing was as heavy as he had feared and his first attempt to impress her failed miserably.
 Grunting he tried again unsuccessfully.
 He pried himself out from behind the big ice box and looked around for his helper.
-Becca appeared before he could bellow for her, handing him a back-scratcher she had found on a bookshelf in the lab.
+Becca appeared before he could bellow for her and handed him a wooden back-scratcher she'd found on a bookshelf in the lab.

 "Here, try this," she said.

-Iggie swiped it from her hand with a jerk and gave her the universal "are you kidding me" look that every father dishes out in exasperation at least thousand times or better in life!
+Iggie swiped it from her hand with a jerk and gave her an 'are you kidding me' look in exasperation.

-"Jesus Becca, you almost broke my back jamming your knee into me like that, what the hell?"
+"Jesus Becca, you almost broke my back jamming your bony little knee into me like that, what the hell?"

 She ignored him and studied the object.
-Picking away at some lint and crud she placed the small thing into the palm of her hand.
-It looked to her like a USB flash drive, but it was much smaller than anything she had ever seen, smaller even than the SIM chip for her cell phone?
-It wouldn't fit into any computer she that knew of?
-Nevertheless it was electronic, she was certain of that much.
-After all, her father was a Boeing EE and her mother was an IT programmer at the same company, so Becca had been around devices like this from an early age.
-In addition, her older brother Brandon was a computer geek of epic proportions, and she meant that in a good way, because the guy was brilliant!
+Picking away at the lint and crud caked around the object and placed the small thing into the palm of her hand.
+It was a USB flash drive, but it was much smaller than anything she had ever seen, it looked more like the SIM chip in her cell phone.
+Curious, there was no way that this thing would fit into any computer that she could think of.
+Nevertheless it was electronic and she was certain it was cutting edge technology, beyond state of the art.
+How did she know?
+She was smart for one thing, and besides, her father Hai was an electrical engineer (EE) at Boeing, and her mother Mei was an IT programmer at the same company, so young Rebecca had been around devices like this from an early age.
+In addition, her older brother Brandon was a computer geek of epic proportions, and she meant that in a good way because the guy was brilliant!

 "I'm not sure?
-But judging from the Ernie's outline down there it's possible that he either dropped or tossed whatever this is?
-I have a hunch that whoever killed Ernie may have been looking for this," answered Becca.
+But judging from Ernie's outline it's possible that he either dropped or tossed whatever this is?
+I'm pretty sure whoever killed Ernie was looking for this," answered Becca.

-"You're way too green to have hunches rookie.
+"You're too green to have hunches rookie.
 Let me see that thing," Iggie said condescendingly.
-Becca rolled her eyes and glared at him slightly.
+Becca rolled her eyes and glared at him.

 "Really?
-Tell you what, I'll hand this over if you can tell me what a USB is," she replied, closing her fist around the tiny devise.
+Tell you what, I'll hand this over if you can tell me what a USB is," she replied, closing her fist around the tiny device.

 Becca frowned realizing that he could pull rank.
 Reluctantly she gave the evidence to her superior.
-Half pouting and half pleading she gingerly placed the devise in the boney hand he held out to her just like an old schoolmarm would.
-Iggie retrieved a small envelope from his coat pocket and dropped the devise into, never breaking eye contact with his young charge.
-Rebecca held his gaze but if looks could kill there would be second outline on the floor right where Becca was standing.
-Lowering her eyes she shuffled past Iggie toward the exit.
+Half pouting and half pleading she gingerly placed the device in the thin calloused hand that he held out to her.
+Iggie pulled a small envelope from his coat pocket and dropped the USB into it without breaking eye contact with his young trainee.
+Rebecca held his gaze and if looks could kill there would be second outline on the floor where Iggie stood.
+Lowering her eyes she shuffled past him toward the exit.
+Thinking militant thoughts was one thing but acting on them was another.
+No use committing career stupidcide.
 At least the ride back to the station house would be quiet for a change.
-Rebecca Tran decided that thinking militant thoughts might be cathartic; but acting on them is often suicidal, career-wise.